SolimanShady/phoneVerify/README.md

 <br>
 4- open example.php file and change the api key with yours.

-That's it, Have a nice Time.
+That's it, Have a nice time :).